 Orange City Council has a bumper line-up of school holiday activities these school holidays.
 Read More

 Plan your visit

-Bathrooms including disabled and baby changing facilities are provided on site.
+Bathrooms, including disabled and baby changing facilities, are available on site.

-Orange Regional Museum is fully accessible for prams and wheel chairs.
-A courtesy wheelchair available for use.
-Please contact us on (02) 6393 8444 for further information.
+The Museum is fully accessible for prams and wheelchairs.
+A courtesy wheelchair is available for use.